pierky/ripe-atlas-monitor/docs/COMMANDS.rst

 - If the ``--stop`` argument is missing, results up to the last produced one are downloaded.

 - The ``--latest`` argument can be used when the other two are not passed and it allows to download the `latest results <https://atlas.ripe.net/docs/measurement-latest-api/>`_ only.

+- For running measurements, the ``--dont-wait`` argument allows to run a monitor against up to date results then exiting, without waiting for measurement's interval before running it again.

 Multiple monitors: ``daemonize`` command
 ****************************************